keremsaltik/Aspen-Travel-App-UI/README.md

 ## Some Informations

 This project made for improve widget skills.
+It is only a widget app.
+It does not include functionality outside of page routing.
+Worked make for clean widget architecture.
 You should access codes from subfolders of lib folder.